Convergence to the Stochastic Burgers Equation from a degenerate microscopic dynamics: Acknowledgments

 \section{Acknowledgments}

-This work has been supported by the French Ministry of Education through the grant ANR (EDNHS).
+This work benefited from the support of the project EDNHS ANR-14-CE25-0011 of the French National Research Agency (ANR).
 The work of M.S. was also supported by CAPES (Brazil) and IMPA (Instituto de Matematica Pura e Aplicada, Rio de Janeiro) through a post-doctoral fellowship, and in part by the Labex CEMPI (ANR-11-LABX-0007-01).
 O.B. benefited from financial support from the seventh Framework Program of the European Union (7ePC/2007-2013), grant agreement n.
 266638.
-P.G. thanks FCT/Portugal for support through the project UID/MAT/04459/2013.
+P.G. thanks FCT / Portugal for support through the project UID/MAT/04459/2013.